Family Archive

 A Remarkable Pattern

-Four of Ike and Winnie Groen's children married four children of Aalderik "Aldrick" de Vries and Jessie Eisenga, creating an extraordinary web of family connections.
-This wasn't coincidence—it was community.
+Four of Ike and Winnie Groen's children married four children of Aalderik "Aldrick" de Vries and Jessie Eisenga.
+This was not coincidence but community.
 Dutch immigrant families in Whatcom County shared churches, schools, and social circles.
-The Groen and de Vries clans became one extended family through multiple unions.
+The Zylstras, the Groens, the de Vrieses—they all knew one another.
+Through these four unions, two clans became one extended family.

 Nellie Groen John Aldrich de Vries